 Calculate Commission on Sales Orders

 This customization calculates a custom commission amount when a sales order is saved.
-The calculated commission amount is displayed on a custom field on the sales order record.
-The commission is based on the sum of commission amounts for each item included in the sales order: the MSRP of the item, the net distributor costs (MSRP * 0.5), and the price of the item sold to the customer.
+The calculated commission amount is displayed in a custom field on the sales order record.
+The commission is based on each item included in the sales order: MSRP, net distributor costs (MSRP * 0.5), and the price sold to the customer.

-While NetSuite includes an Employee Commissions feature, this customization calculates and sets a simple custom commission amount in a custom field without using the feature.
-For more information about the more robust Employee Commissions feature, which can calculate commission for employees with different schedules and methods of calculation, see Commissions.
+NetSuite has an Employee Commissions feature, but this customization calculates and sets a simple custom commission amount in a custom field without using the feature.
+For more information about the Employee Commissions feature, which can calculate commission for employees with different schedules and methods of calculation, see Commissions.

 Customization Details